fristvan92/Prog2NHZ/README.md

 The `old` folder contains an old version\
-The `new` folder contains the current version with the SEGFAULT issue.
+The `segfault_problem` folder contains the current version with the SEGFAULT issue.